helsingborg-stad/blade-component-library/README.md

 Blade component library
 ================

 This is a library containing load functions and library of views with their controllers.
-Enables swift and precise development of static user interfaces.
+Enables swift and precise development of static user interfaces across multiple products.
+The package is designed to be used standalone or with WordPress as CMS engine.

 ## Example usage
 ```php